ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 # Descending the mountain

-Let\'s reconnect what we have right now back to our analogy with the mountain climber.
+Let's reconnect what we have right now back to our analogy with the mountain climber.
 Suppose we have a simple network with just two weights.
-We can think of the the climber\'s position on the mountain, i.e. the latitude and longitude, as our two weights.
-And the elevation at that point is our network\'s loss with those two weight values.
+We can think of the the climber's position on the mountain, i.e. the latitude and longitude, as our two weights.
+And the elevation at that point is our network's loss with those two weight values.
 We can reduce the loss by a bit by adjusting our position slightly, in each of the two cardinal directions.
 Which way should we go?

 Recall the following property of a line in 2d: [2d line, m * dx = dy].
 In 3d, it is also true that m1 * dx + m2 * dy = dz.